 Credential and Program Requirements

-The school psychology program requires 72 credits of coursework.
+The school psychology program requires 69 semester credits of coursework.

 Certificate of Clearance

-Proof of application for verification of a receipt for Certificate of Clearance or Certificate of Clearance (including fingerprints) or a copy of a valid credential or short-term permit must be submitted to the School of Education within the first session of enrollment.
+Verification of a receipt of Certificate of Clearance or Certificate of Clearance (including fingerprints) or a copy of a valid credential or short-term permit must be submitted to the School of Education within the first session of enrollment.
 Candidates who do not submit verification of a certificate of clearance cannot advance in any credential coursework that requires observation or fieldwork in a K-12 setting.
 Anyone with a revoked credential will not be admitted to any credential program until the credential is reinstated by the CTC.
 A certificate of clearance or child development permit must be active prior to clinical practice.

 Negative Tuberculosis Test